Staffing = Reputation x Networking

 Staffing can make a huge difference between failure and success.
 It requires a strong reputation and an extensive network.
 But new hires lack both.
 Learn how you can improve your staffing game.

-The main goal is to provide the best talents for clients' projects.
-It gives more power to partners.
-But it doesn’t mean that consultants cannot influence the process.
+The main goal of staffing is to provide the best talents for clients' projects.

 This process should work quite well in most cases.
 But the key word is "should," and unfortunately, sometimes it doesn’t.

-This process doesn’t work well for certain vulnerable categories of consultants.
+This process doesn’t work well for certain vulnerable groups of consultants.

 New Hires

-Consultants joining in times of economic slowdowns are affected the most.
-Finding new projects becomes highly competitive.
+Consultants joining during economic slowdowns are most affected.
+Finding new projects for them becomes nearly impossible.

 Experienced Hires